aminjahanpour/optimization_api/README.md

 Please visit http://optoriatech.com for full introduction to the tool.

+Also see https://github.com/aminjahanpour/optimization_api/wiki for full descriotion of the API commands.
 ## How it works

 1- Optoria sends you a set of suggestive decision variables